Zohra Sarwari

 Zohra Sarwari is an Afghan Muslim author, life and business coach, entrepreneur, and international speaker living in Orlando, Florida, United States.
 She is the author of more than 16 books and many E-books.

 Early life

-Sarwari was born in Afghanistan and moved to America at the age of 6 with her parents.
+Sarwari was born in Kandahar, Afghanistan and moved to America at the age of 6 with her parents.
 Her family spoke little English when they first arrived and started out working in low-paying jobs to make ends meet.

 She later attended public schools in New York, Virginia and California.